Frequently Asked Questions

 How do I add or drop courses?

 You also use the MySlice system to add or drop courses.
 You will follow the same procedure used for registration.
 The first week of classes is when you are allowed to add classes; after that we are in the drop only period.
-During the drop only period the MySlice registration system is offline and the ESF Registrar's Office processes your drop transactions.
+During the drop only period the MySlice registration system is offline so the ESF Registrar's Office will process your drop transactions.
+If you are an undergraduate student, you must submit a registration form signed by both your advisor and the instructor of the class.
+If you are a graduate student, you must submit a registration form signed by the instructor of the class.

 What are the other uses of a petition form?